kvarak/dnd/docs/_Classes/cleric.md

 ### Acolyte of Nature
+### Bonus Skills
+When you take this domain at 1st level, add *Animal Handling* and *Survival* to your class skills and gain 1 skill point to spend on these skill.

-At 1st level, you learn one druid cantrip of your choice.
-You also gain proficiency in one of the following skills of your choice: Animal Handling, Nature, or Survival.
+Additionally you learn one druid cantrip of your choice.

 ### Channel Divinity
-At 2nd level, you gain two additional ways to use your Channel Divinity.
+You gain two additional ways to use your Channel Divinity.

  **Charm Animals and Plants**.
 As an ***action***, you present your holy symbol and invoke the name of your deity.
-Each beast or plant creature that can see you within 30 feet of you must make a Wisdom saving throw.
+Each beast or plant creature that can see you within 30 ft of you must make a Wisdom saving throw.
 If the creature fails its saving throw, it is charmed by you for 1 minute or until it takes damage.
 While it is charmed by you, it is friendly to you and other creatures you designate.

  **Nature's Bounty**.
-You can use your Channel Divinity to bestow blessings of the wild upon your allies.
-As an ***action***, you present your holy symbol and invoke the name of your deity, selecting up to five friendly creatures you can see within 30 feet of you.
+You can Channel Divinity to bestow blessings of the wild upon your allies.
+As an ***action***, you present your holy symbol and invoke the name of your deity, selecting up to five friendly creatures you can see within 30 ft.
 You and the chosen creatures all gain one of the following benefits of your choice for 1 hour:
- * The creature gains a swimming speed of 30 feet, and it can breathe underwater.
+ - Targets gain a swimming speed of 30 ft and can breathe underwater.
- * The creature gains a climbing speed of 30 feet, and it can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
+ * Targets gain a climbing speed of 30 ft and can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.
- * The creature gains resistance to poison damage, and has advantage on saving throws against poison.
+ * Targets gain resistance to poison damage and have advantage on saving throws against poison.

 ### Dampen Elements
-Starting at 6th level, when you or a creature within 30 feet of you takes acid, cold, fire, lightning, or thunder damage, you can use your reaction to grant ***resistance*** to the creature against that instance of the damage.
+When you or a creature within 30 ft takes acid, cold, fire, lightning, or thunder damage, you can use your ***reaction*** to grant resistance to the target against that instance of the damage.

 ### Faithful Path
-From 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is cold, fire, or lightning.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is cold, fire, or lightning.

 ### Speech of the Wild
-From 10th level, your speech becomes infused with the natural energies of the world.
+Your speech becomes infused with the natural energies of the world.
 You are considered to always be under the effects of the *Speak with animals* spell.

 ### Master of Nature
-At 18th level, you gain the ability to command animals and plant creatures.
+You gain the ability to command animals and plant creatures.
 While creatures are charmed by your Charm Animals and Plants feature, you can take a ***bonus action*** on your turn to verbally command what each of those creatures will do on its next turn.